marco66colombo/physical-cartpole/README-demo-hls4ml-25.md

 **Note**: The environment setup described below (Step 1) has **already been completed** on the lab server.
 You can **skip** this section when working remotely.

+### Cloud Lab Resources

+Automation for the Google Cloud deployment (student desktop container, Kubernetes manifests, operator scripts) lives in the `release/` directory.
+Start with:

+- `release/README.md` – overview of the bundle contents.
+- `release/cloud-lab.md` – end-to-end guide for provisioning a fresh GCP project, configuring the GitHub workflow, and deploying the per-student lab environment.

+Use these files if you need to rebuild the hosted lab or reproduce the environment for another demo.

 ## Step 1: Environment Setup

 ### Clone the Github repository